concourse/concourse/release-notes/latest.md

   been removed and the `--enable-lidar` flag will no longer be recognized.
   #3704

+  With the switch to LIDAR, the metrics pertaining to resource checking have also changed (via #5171).
+Please consult the now-updated [Metrics documentation](https://concourse-ci.org/metrics.html) and update your dashboards accordingly!

 #### <sub><sup><a name="413" href="#413">:link:</a></sup></sub> feature

 * This next feature is one that has been asked for since the beginning of time.
 Build rerunning! #413 We finally did it, even though it is only the first iteration.